swillis/ladder-tournament/README.md

 $ gulp start
 ```

-This will build your app and start watching for changes at `http://localhost:5000`.
+This will build your app and start watching for changes at `http://localhost:5000` (which will be launched in your default browser after running `$ gulp start`.

+Any changes to HTML, SCSS & JS will cause open browser sessions to reload - currently seems to be a bit slow and occasionally unresponsive for JS.

 ### How it works (sort of)